 - Teaching activities

-I teach in the areas of my research interests: Australian Cinema; New Zealand Cinema; Hollywood Cinema; genre studies; auteur criticism; war films, naval films and history; and Japanese Cinema.
+I teach in the areas of my research interests: Australian Cinema; Hollywood Cinema; genre studies; auteur criticism; war films, naval films and history; and Japanese Cinema.

-My core literature teaching commitments are to the LIT2000 Genre module.
+My core literature teaching commitments are to Lit 120 Renaissance to Revolution and to EGH21002 Literature and Critical Thought.
 The majority of my teaching time is devoted to Film Studies at levels 1 and 3.
-I convene and teach on the Introduction to Cinema and Hollywood Cinema modules at level 1, and I am also responsible for the Film Pathway on the MA in English Literature.
-At MA level I teach on LIT6330 The Analysis of Film, LIT6990 Australian Cinema, LIT631 Post-1945 British Theatre Film and Television and LIT6351 Currents in American Postmodernism.
+I convene and teach on the Introduction to Cinema module at level 1, and I am also responsible for the Film Pathway on the MA in English Literature.
+At MA level I teach on EGH 61006 Contemporary Cinemas and LIT631 Post-1945 British Theatre Film and Television with David Forrest and Sue Vice.